 After Work Schedule

 3. If possible, take a little time to unwind and catch up with your children’s and husband’s day.
 4. Start dinner.
 Meanwhile, unload the dishwasher and throw in a load of laundry.
 You can also visit aqualogic.com.au for the most complete range of coin operated laundry products.
 5. Have a relaxing, sit-down dinner with your family.
 Make this a pleasant time of closeness and communication.
 6. After supper, do the dishes, tidy up the kitchen, take out garbage.
 Set up the coffee for the next day.
 7. Put laundry away, do a quick tidy of your living room.
 8. Enlist the help of your children if they are old enough.
 9. Make sure homework is done.
 10. Now relax and have some family time.
 An immaculate house may be nice, but not a requirement.
 Don’t waste precious time with your kids being a slave to your house.
 The time passes too quickly.
 The house will still be there when they are grown.
 Read together, play games, or just sit and talk.
 What you invest in your children now will reap great benefits and rewards later.

-Finish the day with a Bible story or Bible reading and prayer with your family.
+Finish the day with a children’s Bible story or Bible reading and prayer with your family.
+You can also conduct a short bible study and talk about things like How did God “rest” and biblical passages.
 Get to bed early for a good night’s sleep.

 Inez Haythorn is a Christian wife, mother, elementary school teacher, pianist, and freelance writer.
 Her goal is to glorify and honor God, and bless and help others.